Piney Point phosphate plant: 2021 incident

 DeSantis toured the site on April 4 and in a press conference stated that the wastewater discharged into Tampa Bay was not considered radioactive, but that it contained phosphorus and nitrogen.
 The worst-case scenario he described in the press conference was a 20 ft high wave of contaminated water flooding the surrounding area and potentially destabilizing gypsum stacks which contain radioactive material.
 Officials said that once the situation has been resolved, they intend to close the site permanently, with the reservoirs drained, filled, and capped.
 If the contaminated water drains through leaks in the radioactive soil of which the stacks are made, however, that radioactive soil could be carried along with the water and issues arose regarding the condition of the plastic liners used in the stacks.

-The commissioners of Manatee County than voted to allow the contaminated water still held in the stacks to be injected into deep wells, which had been banned when proposed previously by an owner of the property.
-Deep-well injection with contaminated water is a controversial procedure that could adversely affect the aquifer used for agricultural irrigation and drinking water, forever contaminating the water source.
+The commissioners of Manatee County voted to allow the contaminated water held in the stacks to be injected into deep wells, which had been banned when proposed previously by an owner of the property.
+Deep-well injection with contaminated water is a controversial procedure that could adversely affect the aquifer used for agricultural irrigation and drinking water, contaminating the water source.
 Debate among scientists and environmentalists and public concern ensued.

-Florida lawmakers have secured $100 million to permanently close Piney Point and clean the site.
+Florida lawmakers secured $100 million to permanently close Piney Point and clean the site.
 In August, HRK Holdings LLC was sued by the Florida Department of Environmental Protection (FDEP) for failure to operate the site safely.